carlosperate/microbit-dev-env/README.md

 ```

 This will download an Ubuntu 16.04 64 bit virtual box image, so it might take a while depending on your internet connection.
 It will also install the toolchain, and download and compile the MicroPython source code and C++ examples, ensuring everything is ready to develop your applications.

-Please note!
-During one of the last stages of the installation, the **command line interface will request you to login to your mbed account**.
-A link should be printed on the console with a clear message, login to that page from your browser.
-The command line should automatically detect it and continue with the installation.

 ## Access the virtual machine